bitministry/hmailserver.simple.spamfilter/README.md

 # hmailserver.simple.spamfilter
-simple local spam filter for hMailServer, to exclude specific senders, domains or emails containing specific text in subject or domain - **INSTANTLY!**
+A very basic, lightweight and simple local spam filter for hMailServer, to exclude specific senders, domains or emails containing specific text in subject or domain - **INSTANTLY!**

 # USAGE